joeljacobson/vagrant-ansible-cassandra/README.md

 Opscenter will be running on: ```192.168.56.14:8888```

-Select manage existing cluster and install agents manually.
-Install the datastax-agents by entering ```vagrant``` for both the username and password.
+Select manage existing cluster and install agents automatically, then enter ```vagrant``` for both the username and password.

 SSH into a node with: ```vagrant ssh <nodename>```